dreamvo/whitepaper/README.md

 ---

-Dreamvo is a free and open source decentralized video platform project.
-The project aims to create an alternative to YouTube that offers another vision of sharing, viewing and managing its audiovisual content on the web.
+Dreamvo is a free and open source decentralized video platform.
+The main goal is to create an alternative to YouTube that offers another vision of sharing, viewing and managing its audiovisual content on the web.

 ## English
 * [Introduction](en/intro.md)